Stellantis (STLA) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the automaker had gained 9.01% over the past month.
-This has outpaced the Auto-Tires-Trucks sector's loss of 4.76% and the S&P 500's gain of 2.3% in that time.
+Prior to today's trading, shares of the automaker had gained 10.11% over the past month.
+This has outpaced the Auto-Tires-Trucks sector's gain of 8.65% and the S&P 500's gain of 4.58% in that time.

-Stellantis will be looking to display strength as it nears its next earnings release.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.25 per share and revenue of $182.5 billion.
-These totals would mark changes of +5% and +3.23%, respectively, from last year.
+STLA's full-year Zacks Consensus Estimates are calling for earnings of $4.60 per share and revenue of $182.5 billion.
+These results would represent year-over-year changes of -8% and +3.23%, respectively.

 Any recent changes to analyst estimates for Stellantis should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 15.13% higher.
-Stellantis is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.77% higher.
+Stellantis is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Stellantis is holding a Forward P/E ratio of 2.88.
-This represents a discount compared to its industry's average Forward P/E of 6.75.
+Looking at its valuation, Stellantis is holding a Forward P/E ratio of 3.32.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.23.

-Meanwhile, STLA's PEG ratio is currently 0.87.
+It is also worth noting that STLA currently has a PEG ratio of 1.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-STLA's industry had an average PEG ratio of 1.55 as of yesterday's close.
+Automotive - Foreign stocks are, on average, holding a PEG ratio of 1.58 based on yesterday's closing prices.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 67, putting it in the top 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 92, which puts it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report